benjiqq/NuBot/README.md

 ```
 keytool -list -v -keystore Nubot_keystore.jks
 ```
-##Download the latest version of the keystore

-We are committed to keep the *java keystore* always updated with most recents certificates available.
-To get the latest available download the most recent version from  the repository : [nubot_keystore.jks](https://bitbucket.org/JordanLeePeershares/nubottrading/src/f82fc9c98ff044afa4af0eaef95199a563cc6250/NuBot/res/ssl/nubot_keystore.jks?at=master). and place it in the *res/ssl* folder of NuBot.

 ##Logging on HTML and csv

 The bot produces different output log files, all stored in a special folder created for each session under *logs/*.
 The bot produces a csv and html log for each session.
 There 4 levels of log messages : *severe*, *warning*, *info* and *fine*. *fine* are never logged to file (only to console) , info are logged to file if we set`"verbose"=true`, *warning* are used for logging trading-related messagges, and *severe* for errors.